Project-Silicium/WoA-Guides/Mu-Device-Binares/README.md

 # Mu-Device-Binary

-## This part of the UEFI-Guides is for those who want to know which binary device drivers (drivers from XBL) are responsible for what and how to use their protocols
+This part of UEFI-Guides is intended for those who want to know which binary device drivers (drivers from XBL) are responsible for what, which protocols they implement and how to use them.

 ### AdcDxe:
 - Info: Soon...